 Day 9 – St. Andrews

-Enjoy a nature cruise departing from St. Andrews, cruise through the narrow island passages of the Deer Island Archipelago en route to the open Bay of Fundy.
+Enjoy a tall ship nature cruise departing from St. Andrews, cruise through the narrow island passages of the Deer Island Archipelago en route to the open Bay of Fundy.
 In season, expect see whales, porpoises, seals, seabirds and bald eagles.
 Spend the remainder of the day discovering more about the area, visit the Huntsman Marine Science Aquarium, take in a round of golf or for the more adventurous why not try horseback riding, sea kayaking or scuba diving nearby.
 Overnight St. Andrews.

 Day 10 – St. Andrews/Saint John